joachimvh/community-server-article/content/architecture.md

 ## Architecture
 {:#architecture}

+### Dependency Injection
+The architecture of the server heavily makes use of dependency injection:
+<span class="comment" data-author="RV">First say why: what is the need.
+Also reiterate what DI is (cfr.
+Components.js article), and explain that DI can also be used in conjunction with declarative config files</span>
-The architecture of the server heavily makes use of dependency injection: every class is independent of the other classes and only depends on interfaces.
+every class is independent of the other classes and only depends on interfaces.
+<span class="comment" data-author="RV">…because classes do not create or get their dependencies, the get them passed in.
+Cue declarative.</span>
 This allows us to easily swap out classes for other implementations, as long as they follow the same interface, which provides the required flexibility mentioned in [](#requirements).
 How we link those components together is covered in [](#configuration).
+<span class="comment" data-author="RV">Now: why do we want to do that?
+One, it's great for small behavioral changes (re: requirements testing and research, also evolving spec).
+Two, reuse in different configurations (as a bigger version of one).
+Three, testing/small problem (cfr. paragraph below)</span>

 One related aspect is that every component is responsible for solving a small problem while being mostly unaware of the bigger picture.
+<span class="comment" data-author="RV">The para below is a very different point altogether; split it off to the next section.</span>
 This makes it so small parts get chipped of the problem of resolving a request until there is nothing left and the answer has been output.

+### High-level Architectural View
+<span class="comment" data-author="RV">First more info needed about what a Solid request will look like.
+Also overview of different parts of the spec, hence different components of the server.
+Need a high-level overview first.</span>
+<span class="comment" data-author="RV">Does RelWork cover this?</span>

 ### Reductive Request Processing(tm)
 <figure id="architecture-diagram" class="listing">